-- UT calculates a weighted core GPA, accounting for Honors, AP, IB, and college dual enrollment courses.
-You can send us your updated transcripts up to your final eighth semester.
+- UT calculates a weighted core GPA, accounting for Honors, AP, IB, and college dual enrollment courses, based on your Self-Reported Academic Record.

 - UT calculates your core GPA from courses completed in sixteen core academic subjects listed as requirements.
 However, your chances of admission will not be affected if you do not have one or more of those courses.

-- We consider the highest ACT and SAT sub scores to calculate a composite super score.
-You can retake the tests and send us your new scores through December 31 (if you wish to be considered for scholarships) or through March (for admission consideration).
+- If you choose to include test scores as part of your application, we consider the highest ACT and SAT sub scores to calculate a composite superscore.
+You can retake the tests and send us your new scores through July 1, 2021.

 - UT’s test codes are 4026 for ACT, 1843 for SAT.